 Trafalgar Square Christmas Tree

 In gratitude to Britain’s support to Norway during world war two, the city of Oslo ships a Norway spruce to London every year.
-The lighting ceremony of the Christmas tree is attended by dignitaries like the Norwegian ambassador and the major of Westminster and is a popular free event leading up to Christmas in London.
-The famous Christmas tree is also the most ridiculed tree in London, with Brits describing it like a “gherkin draped in lights” and a “cucumber”
+The lighting ceremony of the Christmas tree is attended by dignitaries like the Norwegian ambassador and the major of Westminster.
+It is a popular free event leading up to Christmas in London.
+The famous Christmas tree is also the most ridiculed tree in London, with Brits describing it like a “gherkin draped in lights” and a “cucumber”.

 Located just off Trafalgar Square, you’ll find a building called Norway House with a tall golden Viking statue above the entrance.
-The king is of course St Olav who helped the English drive out the Danes from London by tearing down London Bridge.
-The building has been used as the Norwegian chamber of commerce, the Norwegian Club in London and it also played a vital role during the second world used by Norwegians in exile.
+Of course, the king is St Olav, who helped the English drive out the Danes from London by tearing down London Bridge.
+The building has been used as the Norwegian chamber of commerce, the Norwegian Club in London.
+It also played a vital role during the second world used by Norwegians in exile.

 Address: 21-24 Cockspur St, St. James’s, London SW1Y 5BN